chandrahask535/to-do-list-py/README.md

 # motioncut-task1
-To-do-List using Python programming Language
+To-do-List Application using Python programming Language

 # README: To Do List (TASK 1)